CCC History

 CCC Enrollee Oath

 (Upon entering the CCC, each enrollee subscribed to the following oath.
-It is a contract between the enrollee and the U.S. Government, and should be lived up to in each respect.)
+It is a contract between the enrollee and the

 From: "Your CCC Handbook For Enrollees" Happy Days Publishing Co., Washington , D.C.